 thinking and memory, personality changes, and behavioural changes including aggression and depression.
 The US Centre for Disease Control (CDC) has released a factsheet on CTE which can be

 downloaded here.
 Also see our Resources page to access other resources on

 CTE and view the lectures from our public seminar last December.

 What is the ASBB trying to achieve?

-We do not currently know whether, or how often, CTE or any other brain disease occurs in Australian contact sportspeople across different codes.
-Only one Australian rugby union player has been definitely diagnosed.
+We do not currently know how often CTE or any other brain disease occurs in Australian contact sportspeople across different codes.
 A definitive diagnosis of most brain diseases, especially CTE, can only be made after death with examination of the whole brain.

 What kind of research might be done?

 Research being pursued by the ASBB involves understanding the full impact of sports-related concussion on the human nervous system.
 We would like to understand the impact of genetic factors, as well as environmental risk factors.
 In particular we hope to understand the importance of age at first concussion, and the role of the length of playing career.
 We hope our research will lead to tests to diagnose CTE in living people, and ultimately effective treatments.